Bristol, St Thomas the Martyr

-There are quite a lot of Georgian furnishings, though some aspects of the interior have a distinct Victorian air - the result of a renovation in 1896.
-The 18th century box pews were cut down in the Victorian restoration, and the extra oak panelling used to create wainscotting for the aisles.
+There are quite a lot of Georgian furnishings, though some aspects of the interior have a distinctly Victorian air - the result of a renovation in 1896.
+The 18th-century box pews were cut down in the Victorian restoration, and the extra oak panelling used to create wainscotting for the aisles.
 The marvellously carved organ case is 18th century.

 The parish of St Thomas was traditionally the home of Bristol's wealthy cloth merchants. as a result, these rich merchants became patrons of the church and lavished money on creating a richly decorated building and on building ornately decorated monuments for themselves and their families.
 The church was always well attended and was a place where the wealthy and influential patrons could meet and be seen.

 When Henry VIII initiated the Anglican break from Catholic worship he declared that Thomas Becket should no longer be considered a saint.
 As a result, all mentions of the church dedication in the parish records had the words 'the Martyr' crossed out.

 A new parish seal was designed in 1567 that referred to 'Thomas the Apostle of Jesu Christ'.
 Henry VIII is long gone, and the full dedication to Thomas the Martyr is used again.

 During the religious turmoil of the 17th century, those patrons would have had an interesting time listening to the sermons of Rev. Richard Thompson, an extreme High Anglican minister who preached against the terrors of Dissenters.